graeter-group/grappa/README.md

 ## Pretrained Models

-Pretrained models can be obtained by using `grappa.utils.run_utils.model_from_tag` with a tag (e.g. `latest`) that will point to a url that points to a version-dependent release file, from which model weights are downloaded.
+Pretrained models can be obtained by using `grappa.utils.run_utils.model_from_tag` with a tag (e.g. `latest`) that will point to a version-dependent url, from which model weights are downloaded.
+Available models are listed in `models/published_models.csv`.
 An example can be found at `examples/usage/openmm_wrapper.py`, available tags are listed in `models/published_models.csv`.

-For full reproducibility, also the respective partition of the dataset and the configuration file used for training is included in the released checkpoints.
+For full reproducibility, also the respective partition of the dataset and the configuration file used for training is included in the released checkpoints and can be found at `models/tag/config.yaml` and `models/tag/split.json` after downloading the respective model (see `examples/reproducibility`).

 ## Datasets